What are PDFs and why are they important?

 - Add tags using Adobe Acrobat Pro.

 - This is a licensed product and can be complex for new users.
-If you do not have your own license, you can use the accessibility stations in the libraries and in STELAR St. Paul (Lib LL20).Best
+If you do not have your own license, you can use the Adobobe Acrobat Pro on the PC in the Digital Accessibility Learning Lab (OSF Library LL20B).

 Summary